gofair-foundation/fsr_qualification/CONTRIBUTING.md

 #### **Git Document Final Qualification steps ->** [**G1 C**](#g1-c-final-steps-for-the-editor)

-## **Technical qualification workflow (documentation in github) - G Steps**
+## **Technical qualification workflow (documentation in GitHub) - G Steps**

-For the whole workflow we have prepared a GFF github repository to document all steps: https://github.com/gofair-foundation/fsr_qualification.
+For the whole workflow we have prepared this GFF GitHub repository to document all steps: https://github.com/gofair-foundation/fsr_qualification.
 The overall idea is that you should document what you do step for step.
-To stay on the safe side, you create for each issue a branch in github but also on your local machine.
-You add a new line in the csv and then you push the updated csv into the branch in github and then you open a pull request to update the main.
+To stay on the safe side, you create for each issue a branch on your local machine.
+You add a new line in the csv and then you push the updated csv to the corresponding branch on GitHub and then you open a pull request to update the **main** branch.
 The reviewer then reviews the pull request and will answer with a comment (to not allow it), with approval or with request changes.
-The editor will then actually do the changes in nanodash and finalise the documentation and close the issue and branches in github and locally.
+The editor will then actually do the changes in nanodash and finalise the documentation, then merge the pull request (closing the issue) and delete the branches in GitHub and locally.

 ### **Pre-requisites**

-To collaborate you need a github account and we need to add your account to the FSR team (and GFF organisation) to grant write access to this repository.
+To collaborate you need a GitHub account and we need to add your account to the FSR team (and GFF organisation) to grant write access to this repository.

 Then you should get git on your computer by downloading git from http://git-scm.com/downloads

 ### **G1 A Setup steps**

+**Only needed once**

 1. Create a folder on your local machine for your github repositories (e.g.: git_repo)